-The B.S. in Global Health is a 4+1 degree with an emphasis in public and community health.
-This degree is appropriate for students with an interest in working in public and community health, or wish to pursue an M.P.H.
+The B.A. and B.S. in Global Health are a 4+1 degree with an emphasis in public and community health.
+These degrees are appropriate for students with an interest in working in public and community health, or wish to pursue an M.P.H.

-Two nursing degrees are offered: the Associate of Science (A.S.) and the Bachelor of Science in Nursing (B.S.N.).
-The A.S. degree is available in a traditional format on the main campus in Angwin and in a non-traditional LVN to RN format at the Napa Campus.
-The B.S.N. degree is available as an RN to B.S.N. program in a non-traditional format on the main campus in Angwin.
+Three nursing degrees are offered: the Associate of Science

+(A.S.) the Bachelor of Science in Nursing (B.S.N.), and the Master of Science in Nursing (M.S.N.).
+The A.S. degree is available in a traditional format on the main campus in Angwin and in a non-traditional EMT-P, Medtech V, and LVN to RN format at the Napa Campus.
+The B.S.N. degree is available as an RN to B.S.N. program in a non-traditional format.